Monclova: Climate

-Monclova experiences a warm semi-arid climate, with a median yearly temperature of 22.0 °C.
+Monclova experiences a warm semi-arid climate (BSh), with a median yearly temperature of 22.0 °C.

 The median temperature of the coolest month, January, is 13.6 °C, although the temperature can climb as high as 30 °C during some days and it can drop to 0 °C some nights.
 Probably the coldest snap in recent history took place on December 25, 1983 when the temperature plunged to -9.5 °C.

 On the other hand, temperatures during late spring and summer can have bouts of extreme heat, with evenings above 40 °C for many consecutive days.
 In recent decades the hottest records have climbed as high as 43 °C on July 13, 2005 and 45 °C on May 4, 1984.
 However nighttime low temperatures are typically 15 degrees cooler than daytime highs, due to the very arid conditions.
 Even in July, the warmest month, temperatures have gotten as low as 10.6 °C in 1975.
 The median temperature July is 28.6 °C. A typical summer day has a low around 21 °C and a high near 35 °C.